McMichael Canadian Art Collection

 The McMichael Canadian Art Collection (MCAC) is an art museum in Kleinburg, Ontario, Canada.
 The museum is located on a 100 acre property in Kleinburg, an unincorporated village in Vaughan.
 The property includes the museum's 85000 sqft main building, a sculpture garden, walking trails, and a cemetery for six members of the Group of Seven.

 The collection dates back to 1955, when Robert and Signe McMichael began to collect works from artists associated to the Group of Seven, exhibiting their works at their home in Kleinburg.
 In 1965, the McMichaels formally reached an agreement to donate their collection and their Kleinburg property to the Government of Ontario in order to establish an art museum.
 The institution was opened to the public as the McMichael Conservation Collection of Art in 1966.
 The museum was formally incorporated into the McMichael Canadian Art Collection in 1972.
 Although the museum was originally established with an institutional focus on the Group of Seven, the museum's mandate was later expanded to include contemporary Canadian art, and art from indigenous Canadians.

-The museum's permanent collection includes over 6,500 works by Canadian artists.
+The museum's permanent collection includes almost 8,000 works by Canadian artists.
 In addition to its permanent collections, the institution is also the custodian for the archives of works on paper by Inuit artists based in Kinngait.
 The museum organizes and hosts a number of travelling art exhibitions, typically focused on Canadian art.

+The McMichael Canadian Art Collection is currently closed for a once-in-a-generation redevelopment of its building and grounds.
+The gallery is anticipated to reopen in 2029.